 Of course, also relating to correlation, there's a chicken-or-egg question here: Is it that taking psychiatric drugs makes a person more likely to go crazy and commit murderous rampages, or is it that crazy people who are candidates for committing murderous rampages are more likely to be prescribed psychiatric drugs?
-In reality, most likely it's both.
+In reality, it's most likely both.

 The truth is that because the human mind is complex and not wholly understood, taking mind-altering drugs is a risky proposition.
 Drug companies acknowledge this, too, mind you - just not very publicly.
-As Kupelian writes after relating the case of Andrea Yates, who drowned her five children in 2001 while on the antidepressant Effexor: